 When you have your own IT infrastructure and capacity to store and runyour fleet’s telematics data, why turn to third-party vendors?
 However, securing telematics data is a whole different story, which comes with complex requirements.
 The telematics servers are getting a continuous flow of data from the connected vehicle itself as well as from the apps and software operating it, and are constantly sending commands back through that communication flow.
 Add to that the fact that logistics and other commercial fleets often have more complex operating parameters, each with its distinct set of potential vulnerabilities and various entry points widening the attack surface.
 And so, the only way to enforce rigorous protection over the telematics data is to monitor the entire chain of communication between the connected vehicle, the mobile apps, and the telematics servers.

 In order to have real-time visibility into any suspicious activity across the entire ecosystem of the connected car, you need advanced artificial intelligence and machine learning algorithms to monitor and analyze the behavioral patterns of the data flow.
-This wholesome perspective enables both actionable preventive measures to be taken in real-time, as well as predictive insights to avoid recurring incidents.
+This wholesome perspective enables both actionable preventive measures to be taken in real-time, as well as predictive maintenance insights to avoid recurring incidents.